pcrumm/ucla-cs174/README.md

 The third planet (the water planet) has a small white moon that retrogrde orbits it.

+# Camera Attachment
+Attach the camera to the brown planet on the press of b.
+You can press b or space to leave the mode, and use arrow keys to control movement.
+The camera looks at the planet and orbits with it, so the view will be moving radially also.

 # Contact
 Problems running?
 Contact me. pcrumm@p3net.net
 UID: 804005575